 Anxiety is something many of us experience, yet it can be challenging to fully understand and manage.
-Recognising and addressing it is crucial for maintaining mental health and overall well-being.
-In this article, we’ll dive deep into what it is, the different types of anxiety disorders, and how they affect our lives.
-We’ll also explore ways to manage and treat it, ensuring that you have a comprehensive understanding of this common mental health issue.
+Recognising and addressing anxiety is crucial for maintaining mental health and overall well-being.
+In this article, we’ll dive deep into what anxiety is, the different types of anxiety disorders, and how they affect our lives.
+We’ll also explore ways to manage and treat anxiety, ensuring that you have a comprehensive understanding of this common mental health issue.

 The symptoms of anxiety can vary widely but often include: